Information for staff

 Return to campus/autumn term shared drive

-Visit our return to campus/autumn term shared drive for all the latest guidance documents.
-This is organised into the following folders:
+Visit our return to campus/autumn term shared drive for all the latest guidance documents including risk assessments, guidance for managers, and Covid-19 frequently asked questions.

 A world top-100 university